Ficool

 "Oh, merciful Poseidon!
 Grant me the power to heal the sick."

 A turquoise light emerged from the darkness.
 A subtle noise of the water stream was audible to them.
-The summoned water bound with the damaged skin.
-The youth felt the pain of the salt, but it wasn't too bad.
+Summoned water bound with the damaged skin.
+The youth felt the pain caused by salt, but it wasn't too bad.
 The woman was holding it with one hand and cast the spell with the other.
-After some time, the wound was completely healed, only the marks were left.
-Despite it the female didn't let go of it.
+After some time, the wound had healed, leaving only the marks.
+Despite it, the woman didn't let go of it.

-"Are you done?" wondered Laudis, observing her unusual behaviour.
+"Are you finished?" wondered Laudis, observing her unusual behaviour.

 "Oh!
 Yes, I drifted away for a while.
-You are good to go, just don't use your mana in the next hour," she mumbled, slightly embarrassed,
+You are good to go, but don't use your mana in the next hour," she mumbled, slightly embarrassed.

 "Why is that?"